Are you a member yet? Membership is open to all and is the first step towards accreditation.

-You must have had four CBT case studies assessed and passed.
+Four CBT case studies must have been assessed and passed.
 You can provide evidence of these in one or more of the following ways -

-You must provide evidence of three closely supervised cases.
+Three Closely Supervised Cases - You must provide evidence of these.
 If you cannot get a signature from your supervisor during the course, you can provide other evidence such as signed supervision logs, or you can ask your current supervisor to sign to provide evidence of close supervision of four recent cases.
 Please refer to the guidelines below

 Close Supervision Guidelines